pbrunelle/toynet/toynet/diff.md

 ## Using a Single Example

 We use a single training example: `x = (4, 3)`.
-The weights are initialized in a deterministic fashion:
+The weights are initialized as:

 ```
 w_13 = -0.2,  w_14 = -0.1,  w_23 =  0.0,  w_24 =  0.1